debridge-finance/debridge-launcher/README.md

 ## 27.10.2021
  - Change javascript instance of IPFS to separate service, which runs [go-IPFS](https://github.com/ipfs/go-ipfs) daemon.
  - Move orbitdb mounting directory on the host to the top level at `./data/orbitdb`.
+ - Added ARBITRUM testnet to [config/chains_config.json](https://github.com/debridge-finance/debridge-launcher/tree/master/config)
+ - Added Sentry.
+If you are using sentry, please update SENTRY_DSN at .env file.
+ - Removed DEBRIDGE_API_ACCESS_KEY.
+We support validators auth by singing message with private key

 ### How to migrate
 ```shell
 # stop running containers